-Dr. Joshua Corn is a licensed naturopathic physician completing his first year of residency at NUNM.
+Dr. Joshua Corn is a licensed naturopathic physician completing his second year of residency at NUNM.
 He graduated with honors from NUNM in 2016 with a Doctorate in Naturopathic Medicine and a Master of Science in Integrative Medicine Research.
 Prior to medical school, Dr. Corn received his Bachelor of Arts in International Studies from the University of North Carolina-Chapel Hill.

 Dr. Corn’s clinical education focused on primary care and included a one-year mentorship in naturopathic cardiopulmonary medicine and numerous rotations working with underserved populations in NUNM’s community health centers.
-In addition to his training at NUNM, he completed external rotations in HIV management and acute care.
+In addition to his training at NUNM, he completed external rotations in HIV management, pediatrics, and primary care.
 Dr. Corn traveled to Cap-Haitien, Haiti, with Naturopaths Without Borders to provide care at rural medical clinics.
-Dr. Corn’s clinical interests include infectious disease management, LGBTQ care, men’s health, and pediatrics.
+Dr. Corn’s clinical interests include infectious disease, LGBTQ care, men’s health, and pediatrics.

-Dr. Corn will also be completing a post-doctoral research fellowship at Helfgott Research Institute.
-His graduate research focused on exploring the antimicrobial and immunomodulatory effects of herbs in both laboratory and clinical settings.
-He recently presented research on vaccination attitudes and education among naturopathic medicine students at the International Congress of Integrative Medicine and Health in Las Vegas, Nevada.
+Dr. Corn continues to be involved in research at Helfgott Research Institute.
+His graduate research focused on exploring the antimicrobial and immuno-modulatory effects of herbs in both laboratory and clinical settings.
+His current projects include a clinical trial assessing the effects of an herbal supplement on chronic knee pain in endurance runners and a survey project exploring medical education about anal HPV in men who have sex with men.
 His research interests include microbiology, botanical medicine, and public health.

-In his free time, Dr. Corn enjoys spending time with his partner and friends, exploring the beautiful Pacific Northwest, talking about North Carolina, and being really good at Instagram.
+In his free time, Dr. Corn enjoys exploring Portland’s food scene, talking about North Carolina, and being really good at Instagram.

-Dr. Kate Hampilos is a licensed naturopathic physician completing her first year of residency at NUNM.
-She graduated with high honors from NUNM in 2016, earning both a Doctorate in Naturopathic Medicine and a Master of Science in Integrative Medicine Research.
+Dr. Kate Hampilos is a licensed naturopathic physician completing her second year of residency at NUNM.
+She graduated with high honors from NUNM in 2016, earning both a Doctor of Naturopathic Medicine and a Master of Science in Integrative Medicine Research.
 Her clinical interests include primary care, cardiopulmonary medicine, and women’s health.

 Dr. Hampilos is a naturopathic primary care physician who offers individualized, evidence-based medicine to patients of all ages.
 During her internship, Dr. Hampilos completed numerous rotations in primary care that built the foundation for her broad scope of practice.
 She also has extensive experience in cardiology through a year-long clinical mentorship in naturopathic cardiopulmonary medicine and a six-month preceptorship in preventive cardiology.
 Dr. Hampilos completed additional specialty rotations in women’s health, physical medicine, and minor surgery.